 Medical Information Only.
 Consult your healthcare provider before considering clinical trial enrollment.

-ClinicalTrials.gov 1 recruiting now official registry
+ClinicalTrials.gov 1 recruiting now early-phase tilt small index

-Recurrent Malignant Germ Cell Tumor clinical trials
+Recurrent Malignant Germ Cell Tumor: early-phase trial registry

-8 US clinical trials · 1 currently recruiting
+8 US clinical trials · 1 currently recruiting · #2,179 of 28,963 conditions by registered trial count

-Recurrent Malignant Germ Cell Tumor has 8 registered US clinical trials, 1 of them open to new participants right now — about 13% of the total.
+Recurrent Malignant Germ Cell Tumor has 8 registered US clinical trials, 1 of them open to new participants right now, about 13% of the total.

 1